AbstractSDK/cw-orchestrator/docs/src/integrations/fork-testing.md

 let app = ForkMock::new(JUNO_1)?;
 ```

-With this, you are ready to upload, instantiate, migrate, interact with on-chain contracts...
+With this, you are ready to upload, instantiate, migrate and interact with on-chain contracts...

 ### Execution Flow